sass/dart-sass/differences.md

    often has SassScript in places where the output needs to rely on plain CSS for proper formatting.

-3. The abstract syntax trees are all immutable.
+3. The Sass abstract syntax tree is immutable.
 This is enabled in part by #2, since there's no need to set resolved data on a node that was not previously resolved.
-Immutability makes code dealing with the ASTs much easier to reason about and consequently to refactor.
+Immutability makes code dealing with the AST much easier to reason about and consequently to refactor.

+   The CSS AST, however, is mutable.
+This is necessary to avoid duplicating all the data in the tree when converting it to an immutable form.
+This is especially important because bubbling behavior requires that nodes either be inserted or removed from between existing children.
+We may still use interfaces to expose only an immutable view of the CSS AST after construction, though.

 4. There's no distinction between the statement-level parser and the expression-level parser.
 This distinction in Ruby Sass was an artifact of the